Jennievon/number-guessing-game/README.md

 * NPX (Node Package Execution, used as a runtime for Hardhat tasks)
 * Hardhat (a complete Ethereum compiler and test deployment environment)
 * Ethers.js (a Web3 Javascript library)
-* Vite (a packaging library, handy for compiling Typescript)
 * Metamask (a popular wallet for crypto tokens and smart contract interaction)
 * Obscuro Testnet (an open, permissionless test network for Obscuro)
 * Obscuro Wallet Extension (a proxy for an Obscuro node, which handles encryption for all data between the wallet and the network)